 The horns and lights at the central alarms turn off.
-Your controller has separate, configurable settings for how long the horns should remain silent and how long the lights should remain off.
+Your controller has separate, configurable settings for how long the horns should remain silent and how long the lights should remain off. (see "Setting U1p Alarm Duration" on page 19).
 If the alarm condition still exists when either of these times elapses, the corresponding device (horn or lights) turn on again and the alarm message banner appears with a "Suppression/Silence Time Expired" message.
 If a new alarm occurs, both horns and lights turn on.
-See page 45 for a list of alarms and their possible causes.
+See page 436 for a list of alarms and their possible causes.